UCSC-Treehouse/lib-prep-visualization/README.md

         download.log
 ```

-The script tracks all of it's file downloads in the `data/<version>/download_manifest.json` file.
+The script tracks all of its file downloads in the `data/<version>/download_manifest.json` file.

 Here is an example of the download manifest structure: